giangle0411/email-feedback-react-app/server/README.md

 Passport strategy: a module that helps authenticate with one very specific provider.

 \*\* Create a credentials.js file in config that store google client ID and google client secret key

+-- TODO: Create more auth strategy (as possible)